latinos/PlotsConfigurations/Configurations/qqH_SF/README.md

     mkComb.py --pycfg=configuration.py --combineLocation=$HOME/combine/CMSSW_10_2_13/src/ --combcfg=comb_qqH.py

-It can happen that some nuisance has negative weight/norm.
-To drop it (and prevent combine from crashing) add a line like the following in `dropNuisance.sh` and run it.
+It can happen that some nuisance has negative norm.
+To drop it (and prevent combine from crashing) add a line like the following in `dropNuisance.sh`.

     echo "nuisance edit drop Vg hww2l2v_13TeV_top_2j_vbf_mm QCDscale_VV" >> datacards/hww2l2v_13TeV_VBF/comb/datacard.txt

+And run it.

     ./dropNuisance.sh

 # Significance and best fit